alessio-git21/voicing-the-cheshire-cat/README.md

 ## How it works:

-1. Users send message to the cat container.
+1. User sends the message to the Cat container.
-2. The cat's responses are forwarded to the text-to-speech container.
+2. The Cat's responses are forwarded to the text-to-speech container.
 3. The text-to-speech container converts the response into an audio array.
 4. The audio array is sent to the third container, allowing users to hear the chatbot's response.